-After about an hour of weaving and knotting, I turn at the sound of Mark’s voice.
+After about an hour of weaving and knotting, I hear Mark’s voice.
 “It figures we would find you here.
 If we’re missing Heather, we just start looking for a carpet loom.”
 He tells me it’s time to visit a nearby historical site.
-“Do I have to?”
-I whine, not wanting to leave the loom.
-“It’s completely up to you,” Mark responds.
-Reluctantly, I put down my beater and put on my shoes, and signal to Manar that I need to leave.
+I whine about leaving the loom, but put down my beater and put on my shoes, and signal to Manar that I need to leave.
 “But I will be back to buy that carpet.”

-A little further on, we come to a wide dry riverbed, which Aziz says is their road to Mecca.
-Beyond the dried riverbed, peeking out from a palm grove, is the most remarkable building I have yet seen – the Kasbah Amridil.
+We through fields of beans and alfalfa dotted with olive and pomegranate trees.
+A little further on, we come to a wide dry riverbed, Beyond that peeking out from a palm grove, is the most remarkable building I have yet seen – the Kasbah Amridil.

-She then leads us to a room that is the same style as Said’s home – low cushioned couches lining unadorned white walls, a ceiling edged with heavy crown moldings and sporting medallions that support hanging lamps.
-A low round table covered with two tablecloths is already set with tea and dried fruit.
-Soon the table is covered with bread, jam, honey and butter, and Manar and her mother Fatna join us.
-A young woman who is a recent university graduate tells us in flawless English that everything we are being served, was produced on their land.
+We return to the Ait Ben Moro through the bean and alfalfa fields, and Doug and I go back to the carpet shop.
+Aziz assists in finalizing my purchase, and then extends an invitation from Manar to join her for tea in their home.
+She shows me her home and then leads me to a low round table covered with two tablecloths, set with tea and dried fruit, and which is soon covered with bread, jam, honey and butter.
+Manar and her mother Fatna join us, along with a young woman who is a recent university graduate.
+We learn that everything we are being served was produced on their land.
 We also learn that in spite of having a modern kitchen, Fatna continues to bake bread every morning in the wood-fired oven in their back yard.
 “Tastes better,” she says.